 Experts have known for decades that the risk of sudden infant death syndrome (SIDS) increases when babies – especially until they are at a skill level where they can reliably rolling over on their own – are put to sleep on their tummy.

 According to the Safe to Sleep campaign (formerly called Back to Sleep), SIDS falls under the broader category of SUIDS (sudden unexplained infant death syndrome).
 SUIDS includes all unexpected infant deaths, including from a known cause.

 SIDS is the sudden death of a child under the age of 1 year without a known cause.

 What’s the SIDS Risk if Baby Rolls on Her Tummy?

 While this terrible tragedy can not always be explained, the NIH’s Safe to Sleep program says that back sleeping carries the LOWEST risk for infants.

-They advise that you put Baby on her stomach and not on her back for all sleep times.
+They advise that you put Baby on her back and not on her stomach for all sleep times.
 This includes nap times.

 The SIDS risk lowers as your baby gets older AND stronger (i.e. can roll over by herself, assuming she has no health issues.

 It also lowers if you keep toys and other plush items out of Baby’s crib, if you put her down on a firm, supportive mattress made specifically for infants, if you breastfeed (this is not possible for all mothers), if you keep the room on the cooler rather than hot side, and, interestingly enough, if you allow your baby a pacifier.